21 Best Commercial Chicken Breeds (For Eggs, Meat & Pet)

 • Save

-Orpington chickens have a medium to large size and a rounded, well-feathered body.
-They have a broad, deep chest, short legs, and a low stance.
+Orpingtons have a medium to large size and a round, feathery body.
+They have a wide, deep chest, short legs, and a low body.

-Their plumage is soft and dense and comes in various color varieties, including black, blue, buff, and lavender.
-The most common and widely recognized is the Buff Orpington, which has beautiful golden-buff feathers.
+Their feathers are soft and thick.
+They come in colors like black, blue, buff, and lavender.
+The most well-known is the Buff Orpington with pretty golden-buff feathers.

-Orpington chickens are known for their friendly and docile temperament.
-They are gentle birds that often enjoy human interaction and are generally easy to handle, making them great pets for families and children.
+Orpingtons are known for being friendly and calm.
+They are gentle birds that often like being around people.
+They are usually easy to handle, making them great pets for families with kids.

-The average lifespan of an Orpington chicken is around 8 to 10 years, though it can vary depending on how well they are cared for and their living conditions.
+An Orpington chicken usually lives for 8 to 10 years, but it depends on how well they are cared for and where they live.

 Delaware